TheRatto/dispatch-buddy/docs/decodes/metar_decode_guide.md

 ---

-This markdown file is intended for integration in Dispatch Buddy’s internal reference system and LLM decoding prompts.
+This markdown file is intended for integration in Briefing Buddy's internal reference system and LLM decoding prompts.
 Further expansion modules may include TAF codes, risk scoring rubrics, and decoded UI templates.